 UCD is Ireland's most globally engaged university with over 37,000 students drawn from 152 countries, including over 4,500 students based in locations outside of Ireland.
 UCD consists of six colleges, their associated schools (37 in total) and multiple research institutes and centres.
-UCD has 4,269 core employees and is supported by an additional 4,248 hourly paid workers (casual workers) in the areas of academic, research and professional support.
+UCD has 4,269 core employees.
+In addition, the University avails of the services of hourly paid workers (casual workers), in line with the needs of the University.
+While there are 4,248 hourly paid workers (casual workers) registered in the areas of academic, research and professional support, this is not reflective of the number of hourly paid workers currently engaged by the University.
+This represents a challenge for the University in ensuring the accuracy of the data relating to this cohort of worker.
+The University has commenced a project which is intended to address and regularise these issues and, until such time as that project is completed, it is expected that certain anomalies will arise in the reporting of data concerning this category of worker, including the Gender Pay Gap.